 In conclusion, an exit option is a business strategic plan established by an entrepreneur to liquidate their ownership of a business to investors or another company.
-A quit plans allows a business owner to reduce or sell their ownership in a company while still making a significant profit if the company is successful.
+A quit plan allows a business owner to reduce or sell their ownership in a company while still making a significant profit if the company is successful.

-Most of the investors or institutions making large capital investments in private companies will also seek to manage exit points and exit strategies across their investments.
+Most of the investors or institutions making significant capital investments in private companies will also seek to manage exit points and exit strategies across their investments.
 Generally, an exit point and exit strategy are part of long-term business investment plans.

 An initial public offering (IPO) may be the best way out for certain investors.
 In addition, an investor will set a profit objective and affordable loss as part of an investment portfolio.
 As a result, a well-planned exit strategy is critical for a startup company.